Robert J. Wood

-Robert Wood is the Charles River Professor of Engineering and Applied Sciences in Harvard's School of Engineering and Applied Sciences and founder of the Harvard Microrobotics Lab, which leverages expertise in microfabrication for the development of biologically-inspired robots with feature sizes on the micrometer to centimeter scale.
+Robert Wood is the Charles River Professor of Engineering and Applied Sciences in the John A. Paulson Harvard School of Engineering and Applied Sciences and founder of the Harvard Microrobotics Lab, which leverages expertise in microfabrication for the development of biologically-inspired robots with feature sizes on the micrometer to centimeter scale.
 He is the winner of multiple awards for his work including the DARPA Young Faculty Award, NSF Career Award, ONR Young Investigator Award, Air Force Young Investigator Award, Technology Review's TR35, and multiple best paper awards.
 In 2010 Wood received the Presidential Early Career Award for Scientists and Engineers from President Obama for his work in microrobotics.
 In 2012 he was selected for the Alan T. Waterman award, the National Science Foundation's most prestigious early career award.
 In 2014, Wood was named one of National Geographic's Emerging Explorers, an award that recognizes young visionaries who are inspiring people to care about our planet.
 Wood's group is also dedicated to STEM education by using novel robots to motivate young students to pursue careers in science and engineering.